paxdev/paxdev.github.io/_posts/2018-08-07-simplifying-component-setup-with-IStartupFilter.md

 Here we return an `Action` on `IApplicationBuilder` which is where we tell AspNetCore to use our Middleware, remembering to call the passed in `next` afterwards.
-_(Of course depending on our needs we may be terminating the call here, e.g. if our Middleware detected something like an authentication error, or any other cause to stop processing the request)_.
+_(Of course depending on our needs we may be terminating the call here, e.g. if we can't start up in a consistent state we may not wish to continue starting up.)_

 Now all our users need do is add one line to call this extension method from the `ConfigureServices` method of `Startup.cs`: